students

 This depends on the type of submission and the reliance agreement being requested, and whether Tufts SBER IRB will be the IRB of Record or the Relying IRB.

-For requests that Tufts SBER IRB serve as the IRB of Record, we would need to ensure that the other site is engaged in human subjects research and that the protocol accurately reflects the role of each institution involved.
-The non-Tufts institution would also need to have a Federal Wide Assurance (FWA) in place prior to executing the agreement.
+For requests that ask the Tufts SBER IRB to serve as the IRB of Record, the IRB needs to ensure that the other site is engaged in human subjects research and that the protocol accurately reflects the role of each institution involved.
+The non-Tufts institution also needs to have a Federal Wide Assurance (FWA) in place prior to executing the agreement.

-For all reliance agreements where Tufts SBER IRB will be the IRB of Records, and for IIAs, non-Tufts investigators must provide documentation that have completed required human subjects protection training requirements .
-Training must meet or be commensurate to the Tufts University training standards.
+For all reliance agreements where the Tufts SBER IRB will be the IRB of Records and for IIAs, non-Tufts investigators must provide documentation that they have completed required human subjects protection training requirements.
+Training must meet or be commensurate with the Tufts University human subjects research ethics training standards.

 Generally, an institution is engaged in the conduct of human research when investigators from that institution do any of the following:

-• Interact or intervene with participants as part of the research.
-This may include helping with recruitment.
+• Interact or intervene with participants as part of the research

 • Receive federal funding for human subjects research